hslua/hslua/lua/README.md

 enable coders to embed the language into their programs, making them scriptable.

-*Lua* ships with the official Lua interpreter, version 5.4.2.
+This package ships with the official Lua interpreter, version 5.4.4.
 Cabal flags allow to compile against a system-wide Lua installation instead, if desired.

 Build flags